 Individuals who have passed this exam definitely feel ready to train others in regard to fitness and are both confident and knowledgeable in nearly all areas of physical fitness.

 Known to some as “the gold standard” in the fitness industry, ACSM has a great reputation and is definitely one of the leaders in personal trainer certification.
 Although some scoff at the nearly $800 price tag for training, testing, and optional workshops, many others feel it is money well spent.

-The academy has both one day and three day workshops, and also has advanced certification programs.
-These advanced programs usually require at least an Associate’s degree in a health related field in order be accepted into these areas.
+The academy has both one day and three-day workshops and also has advanced certification programs.
+These advanced programs usually require at least an Associate’s degree in a health-related field in order to be accepted into these areas.